 Our specialist barristers’ experience includes cases requiring psychiatric and psychological assessment and analysis; undertaking complex litigation in applications which go against the local authority’s recommendations; and representing family members of adults who are the subject of applications under the Mental Capacity Act 2005.
 We accept instructions for clients who wish to make applications in the Mental Health Tribunal or in the Special Educational Needs and Disability Tribunal, or who wish to oppose decisions made by local authorities which affect their mental-health needs and/or education.

-We are flexible about when and where they will meet with clients.
-Our facilities can host large round-table meetings, and we offer connected conference rooms for use in mediation or arbitration hearings.
+Not only does our team have an accommodating approach to meeting clients, Our facilities can host large round-table meetings and we offer connected conference rooms for use in mediation or arbitration hearings.

 A number of our barristers are authorised to represent clients directly (without a solicitor intermediary) through the Public Access scheme.